-Thyroid disorders may be present before women become pregnant, or they may develop during pregnancy.
+Thyroid disorders Overview of the Thyroid Gland The thyroid is a small gland, measuring about 2 inches (5 centimeters) across, that lies just under the skin below the Adam’s apple in the neck.
+The two halves (lobes) of the gland are connected... read more may be present before women become pregnant, or they may develop during pregnancy.
 Being pregnant does not change the symptoms of thyroid disorders.
 How the fetus is affected depends on which thyroid disorder is present and which drugs are used for treatment.
 But generally, the following are risks:

 If women have or have had a thyroid disorder, they and the baby are closely monitored during and after pregnancy.
 Doctors regularly check them for changes in symptoms and do blood tests to measure thyroid hormone levels.

-Abnormal antibodies stimulate the thyroid gland to produce excess thyroid hormone.
+In Graves disease Causes (an autoimmune disorder Some Autoimmune Disorders ), abnormal antibodies stimulate the thyroid gland to produce excess thyroid hormone.
 These antibodies may cross the placenta and stimulate the thyroid gland in the fetus.
 As a result, the fetus occasionally has a rapid heart rate and does not grow as much as expected.
 The fetus’s thyroid gland may enlarge, forming a goiter.
-Rarely, the goiter is so large that it makes swallowing difficult for the fetus, causes too much fluid to accumulate in the membranes around the fetus ( polyhydramnios), or causes labor to start early.
+Rarely, the goiter is so large that it makes swallowing difficult for the fetus, causes too much fluid to accumulate in the membranes around the fetus ( polyhydramnios Problems With Amniotic Fluid Amniotic fluid is the fluid that surrounds the fetus in the uterus.
+The fluid and fetus are contained in membranes called the amniotic sac.
+Problems with amniotic fluid include Too much amniotic... read more ), or causes labor to start early.

 Often, Graves disease becomes less severe during the 3rd trimester, so the drug dose can be reduced or the drug can be stopped.